Avngrss/Avngrss/README.md

 # Hi there 👋

-## My name is Yura.
-I am a QA/AQA engineer from Belarus.
+## My name is Yury.
+I am a Quality Assurance Engineer engineer from Belarus.

 # 💫 Summary:
 I am an enthusiastic and motivated Quality Assurance Engineer with a strong passion for ensuring software quality and user satisfaction.
 My expertise includes both manual and automated testing, with a focus on creating robust and maintainable test automation frameworks.